Hodapp87/cs7641_assignment2/chodapp3-readme.txt

 is the source of the files 'Faults.NNA' and 'Faults27x7_var'.

-If you want to get a proper estimate of the number of function evaluations of different training methods, you will have to force SBT to be single-threaded (due to the kludge that I used in order to count evaluations).
-Add the following after 'sbt' to do this:
+If you want to get a proper estimate of the number of function evaluations of different training methods, you will have to force the code to run single-threaded (due to the kludge that I used in order to count evaluations).
+In 'sbt run', add the following lines after 'sbt' to do this:
+-Dscala.concurrent.context.numThreads=1
--Dscala.concurrent.context.numThreads=1 -Dscala.concurrent.context.maxThreads=1
+-Dscala.concurrent.context.maxThreads=1